Sad tweet of dad's empty Missouri City donut shop goes viral, boosts sales

 My dad is sad cause no one is coming to his new donut shop 😭 pic.twitter.com/y5aGB1Acrc— billy (@hibillyby) March 9, 2019

-The thoughtful tweet by the owner's son showing his father's disappointment at an empty shop transformed it into packed house with lines out the door.
+The thoughtful tweet by the owner's son, showing his father's disappointment at an empty shop, transformed it into a packed house with lines out the door.

 I didn't even need to cause the community came thruu pic.twitter.com/bHEc1afTTx— V (@vincy_bt) March 10, 2019